ollim1/Tiralabra-2023lk/doc/design.md

 ## Data structures

-Huffman: Huffman tree.
-Implemented as a priority queue.
+### Huffman
+The Huffman tree is implemented as a binary tree.
+This tree is serialized by sorting tree traversals alphabetically and then storing them along with their lengths at the beginning of the file.

+A priority queue implemented as a linked list is used for sorting Huffman nodes and tree traversals.

+### Lempel-Ziv
-Lempel-Ziv: Array.
+Array.

 ## Time Complexity